 LinkedIn stats from 2018, compared to 2013’s findings, show an increase of 18 percentage points (at 73.07%) when looking at the number of companies with a LinkedIn page.

-The LinkedIn audience is quite different from other social media platforms, with more than one-third of its members in upper management positions.
+Social media marketing firms need to know that the LinkedIn audience is quite different from other social media platforms, with more than one-third of its members in upper management positions.
 According to the latest LinkedIn statistics, 2019 counts 90 million senior-level influencers, 63 million decision makers, and another 6 million decision makers from the IT sector.
 Among LinkedIn’s members, there are also 17 million opinion leaders, 10 million C-level executives, and 40 million mass affluent members.

 For those looking for work, it’s important to be able to answer, What percentage of recruiters use LinkedIn?
 We found that it’s the platform of choice for 77% in relation to their social media–based recruitment efforts.
 A somewhat lower percentage of recruiters have turned to Facebook (63%).
 What’s interesting is that LinkedIn’s popularity among job recruiters has decreased from 2017, when 92% of them used it.